john-b-yang/blog-website/pages/libra.md

 <img src="/static/pictures/Libra/2-ledger-overview.png" alt="Ledger Overview" style="height:200px;display:block;margin-left:auto;margin-right:auto"/>

-The next question that might naturally arise is, what goes into a ledger's state?
+The next question that might naturally arise is, what goes into a **ledger's state**?
 It's really just a simple key-value store associating each account address with a set of resources (data values, i.e. how much Libra Coin does 0x123... have?) and modules (smart contracts, a.k.a.
 Move bytecode defining a new resource's type + associated procedures. i.e. transfer of Libra Coin between accounts).
 The below diagram is essentially appropriated from the paper, just with a couple additional illustrations for greater clarity and detail.

 <img src="/static/pictures/Libra/2-ledger-state.png" alt="Ledger State" style="height:300px;display:block;margin-left:auto;margin-right:auto"/>